QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 size_t * declen )

-Decodes a PEM-formatted string into binary data.
+Decode a PEM-formatted string to binary data.

 Parameters

-output[uint8_t*] Buffer to receive decoded binary data.
+output[uint8_t*] Buffer that receives the decoded binary data.

-otplen[size_t] Length of the output buffer.
+otplen[size_t] Capacity of output in bytes.

 Returns